top of page

 Issue

-The following proposals may resolve some of the more common abuses conducted by management in the workplace.
+The following proposals may resolve some of the more common offensives conducted by management in the workplace.

 Layoffs (Require Financial Proof)

-It is fairly common for companies to lay off employees when the nation experiences an economic slowdown or recession.
-This practice is often carried out even when businesses are not experiencing financial difficulty at the time and layoffs are used as an excuse to reduce the workforce in order to increase profits.
-During the Great Recession of America (2007-2009), companies laid off millions of workers even though many of the companies were not in financial trouble at the time.
+Companies typically lay off employees when the nation experiences an economic downturn.
+This practice is often carried out even when businesses are not experiencing a financial difficulty at the time, and layoffs are used as an excuse to reduce the workforce in order to increase profits.
+During the Great Recession of America (2007-2009), companies laid off millions of workers even though many companies weren't in financial trouble at the time.

 For example, Microsoft laid off approximately 5,000 workers even though they had over $20 billion in cash.
-Other companies followed suit and laid off in droves which exacerbated the economic slowdown into becoming a great recession.
-In the end, many executives got away with violating their workers' civil rights by laying off their employees without appropriate financial justification.
+Other companies followed suit and laid off employees in droves which further exacerbated the economic slowdown into becoming a deep recession.
+In the end, many executives got away with violating their workers' civil rights by laying off employees without the appropriate financial justification.

-To prevent this from happening again, legislation should be considered that requires companies to first prove their financial hardship with the Department of Labor prior to laying off any of their employees.
-If this policy was in effect, it would have prevented the snowball effect of mass layoffs and its negative impact upon the economy.
+To prevent this from happening again, legislation should be considered that requires companies to first prove their financial hardship with the Department of Labor prior to laying off any employees.
+Essentially, showing that they cannot make payroll in order to justify the reduction.
+If this policy was in effect back then, it would have prevented the snowball effect of mass layoffs throughout the country.

 Layoffs (Guarantee Job)

-Another abusive behavior by employers is that they lay off older workers in favor of younger and cheaper laborers.
-This is discriminatory and often occurs during a recession.
-To prevent this, federal law should require companies to rehire their employees who were previously laid off before they may find a replacement.
+Another abusive behavior by employers is that they lay off older workers in favor of younger (and cheaper) laborers.
+This is clearly discriminatory and often occurs after a recession.
+To prevent this, federal law should require companies to rehire their former employees who were previously laid off before they may find a replacement.

 Layoffs (CEO)

-To prevent frivolous layoffs, legislation should be considered that requires the CEO of a company to be laid off along with their employees.
-This policy would ensure that the executive did everything that was possible to prevent layoffs from occurring with their company.
+To prevent frivolous layoffs, legislation should be considered that requires the CEO of a company to be laid off as well as their employees.
+This policy would ensure that the executive did everything that was possible to prevent layoffs from occurring within their company.

 Unpaid Work